mbn312/parspice/README.md

 	D   = total amount of data transferred between processes, in MB
 </pre>

 B_1 is typically between 1 and 2 on modern consumer machines, which means that if you have a job big enough to make you consider ParSPICE, it will almost certainly run faster in ParSPICE (unless you have to transfer hundreds of bytes per iteration).
+B_1 being less than 1 is mathematically impossible (that would mean ParSPICE has negative overhead), so if that happens something's gone horribly wrong.

 B_2 it typically between 1 and 10, which means that if you only need to send a small, fixed number of integers or doubles each iteration, you shouldn't need to worry about the network overhead making ParSPICE slower than single-threaded.
-In fact, we've found that on average consumer machines, if you have to send so much data that the overhead makes it slower, you'll run out of memory storing all of that data anyway.
+In fact, we've found that on average consumer machines, if you have to send so much data that the overhead makes it slower, you'll first run out of memory storing all of that data anyway.

 <a id="breakeven"></a>
 ### Break-Even Point Estimation